-Doctor Who has a huge, incredible roster of Time Lords – so, here’s all the versions of the Doctor in order and the actors who played them.
+Ncuti Gatwa has officially made his debut as the 15th Time Lord ahead of Doctor Who Season 14 – so, here’s all of the Doctors in order and the actors who’ve played them.

 Doctor Who is the longest sci-fi series in television history having first hit the small screen in 1963, and in that time there have been many incarnations of the protagonist, The Doctor, an adventurous alien Time Lord with two hearts who travels across space and time.